Generated regional California river scene for Sacramento River Lower planning; not an exact location photo

 Best flows

 Use the lower-river trend as a planning tool, not a promise.
-Stable releases are the cleanest fit for trout lanes and safer edges; if releases change quickly or the river starts feeling too broad and pushy for your intended access, shift to a bank-oriented plan or to another river.
+Stable releases are the cleanest fit for trout lanes and safer edges.
+If releases change quickly or the river starts feeling too broad and pushy for your intended access, shift to a bank-oriented plan or to another river.

-When to skip
+When to leave

 Skip the Lower Sac when current salmon-season rules are unclear, when releases erase the edge water you were counting on, when summer heat pushes the lower reaches out of a good trout-handling window, or when you really want an Upper Sacramento-style freestone day.